 12 p.m.
 Take a Pet-Friendly Pedicab to Cafe Des Artistes

 After your art class, call Santa Fe Pedicabs to take you to lunch.
 It’s a fun way to take a break from walking, and pets are welcome to ride, too!
-They charge a dollar per minute, so the 10-minute ride to your next destination should cost around $10.
+They charge two dollars per minute, so the 10-minute ride to your next destination should cost around $20.
 The company also offers customized pet-friendly tours.

 Parisian flair meets Pueblo-style adobe architecture at Cafe des Artistes.
 Located in an area filled with art galleries, this quaint spot is modeled after the cafes found in the South of France.
 Soak in the atmosphere on the dog-friendly patio and enjoy light fare like salads, sandwiches, coffee drinks and desserts.
 Your pup can sip on water in the provided bowl while you dine.